BlueprintAssist/blueprintassist.github.io/docs/index.md

 ---

-## Node Formatting
+## Major features

-=== "Blueprints"
+=== "Node Formatting"

     ![](https://i.imgur.com/RweXyxv.gif)

-=== "Behavior Tree"

-    ![](https://i.imgur.com/KYE8Sl5.gif)

     !!! note
         Formatting for other graphs is supported, but is very simple compared to the blueprint editor.
 Works well for simple graphs such as Sound Cues but not well for complex graphs such as the Material Editor.

+=== "Behavior Tree"

+    ![](https://i.imgur.com/KYE8Sl5.gif)

 ***
 ## Navigating the graph